RohitChandupatla/Habit-Reminder/rfp.md

 ### Header and Footer:

-1. The screen has logo on the left side
+1. The screen has logo on the top-left side
-2. The right side of the screen is with account icon which contains profile settings and logout.
+2. The right-top side of the screen is with account icon which contains profile settings and logout.
 3. The footer has add a joke icon which is used to add a habit to the account.

 ### View Habits: